Sanford Health helps navigate fertility options

 Free download: Guide to Fertility and Reproductive Medicine at Sanford Health

-“It’s more common than you think,” said Jennifer Martinson, RN Program Specialist with Sanford Reproductive Medicine in Fargo, North Dakota.
-“Once you can make that first step to come into the clinic and talk to somebody, you realize there are solutions in front of you.
+“It’s more common than you think,” said Jennifer Martinson, RN program specialist with Sanford Reproductive Medicine in Fargo, North Dakota.
+“Once you can make that first step to come into the clinic and talk to somebody, you realize there are solutions in front of you.”

-“You don’t have to worry by yourself.
-There’s staff here that are really passionate and caring, and are willing to help with any aspect, whether it be emotional support, answering your questions about medications, questions about financial … the clinic is a safe space for patients.”
+“You don’t have to worry by yourself,” Martinson said.
+“There’s staff here that are really passionate and caring, and are willing to help with any aspect, whether it be emotional support, answering your questions about medications, questions about financial … the clinic is a safe space for patients.”

-Navigating your options
+Navigating fertility treatment options

 Talking to your primary care provider or OB/GYN is important when trying to conceive, but if attempting pregnancy has been difficult and treatment is an option, Fertility and Reproductive Medicine may be the logical next step.
-Whether it be timed intercourse, intrauterine insemination (IUI), or in vitro fertilization (IVF), Sanford Health experts can offer the best path forward for those looking to conceive.

 The process can last months, so having the navigator follow up every step of the way takes much of the burden of planning off the patient.
 They do that for each of the more than 100 patients each year who come through the doors in Fargo.

-According to Martinson, IVF treatment starts about two months before egg retrieval.
-Once eggs are fertilized, the embryos are transferred back into the uterus eight weeks later.
+Once the eggs are fertilized and are monitored for appropriate growth, one embryo is transferred back into the uterus approximately eight weeks later.
 Nine to 11 days after that, a pregnancy test can be administered.
+The remaining embryos can be preserved for future use.

 But there’s more than just logistics and calendars to this journey.
 The navigator can provide emotional support as well, no matter how long the process takes.